 - receive disclosures

-- investigate complaints about how a PID has been investigated or handled by an agency.
+- consider complaints about how a PID has been investigated or handled by an agency (but not the Integrity Commissioner).

 When writing a disclosure it is important to keep it simple and stick to the main facts.
 Be as specific as possible when recalling dates, names and other important details.